mnpham2101/Projects/minhHttpServer/readme.md

 * I intend to create a thread pool to manage the threads that serves each client.
 The thread pool could make use of `mutex` and `conditional_variable`.
 In another project, I implemented a primitive thread pool: https://freewindcode.com/2023/05/12/concurrency-programming-runthread-pool-with-c-and-kotlin/#Primitive_thread_pool_with_mutex_and_conditional_variables

+## References

+I found the following resources to be tremendously helpful:

+* This github resource has simple codes, under 500 lines total.
+The codes has simple logic to parse and returns all GET requests.
+The http response message and return not only html but jpeg, css, js files as requested by client.
+As the result, a full functioning website could be displayed. https://github.com/Dungyichao/http_server

+* This blog explains how the server can employ various methods to serve multiple clients: https://trungams.github.io/2020-08-23-a-simple-http-server-from-scratch/